kaedroho/wagtail/docs/reference/pages/panels.rst

 Placeholder Text
 ~~~~~~~~~~~~~~~~

 By default, Wagtail uses the field's label as placeholder text.
 To change it, pass to the FieldPanel a widget with a placeholder attribute set to your desired text.
-You can select widgets from :doc:`Django's form widgets <django:ref/forms/widgets>`, or any of the Wagtail's widgets found in ``wagtail.admin.widgets``.
+You can select widgets from :doc:`Django's form widgets <django:ref/forms/widgets>`, or any of the Wagtail's widgets found in ``wagtail.core.admin.widgets``.

 For example, to customize placeholders for a Book model exposed via ModelAdmin: